MrIdrisAbdulrahman/certified-aws-devops-professional/06-security-and-compliance/guard-duty.md

 - Works only for public IP addresses
 - We can define a list of trusted IP addresses (Trusted IP List):
     - These are CIDR ranges that we trust
-    - GuarDuty does not generate findings for these
+    - GuardDuty does not generate findings for these
 - Threat IP List:
     - List of know malicious IP addresses and CIDR ranges
-    - GuarDuty will generate findings based on these IP ranges
+    - GuardDuty will generate findings based on these IP ranges
-    - Can be supplied by 3rd party threat intelligence or created custom by us
+    - Can be supplied by 3rd party threat intelligence or custom created by us

 ## CloudFormation Integration